Foes (RuneQuest)

-Foes is a 1980 tabletop role-playing game supplement for RuneQuest published by Chaosium.
+Foes is a 1980 tabletop role-playing game supplement for RuneQuest written by David Forthoffer, and published by Chaosium.
 A 16 page version of Foes called Fangs was published by Chaosium in 1980, it was republished in 2016 in PDF format as part of Chaosium's RuneQuest: Classic Edition Kickstarter.

 Contents

-Foes is a monster book for RuneQuest.
+Foes is a supplement of statistics for monsters and characters.
 Foes contains the statistical profiles of over 1200 computer generated creatures including: Aldryami, Dragonewts, beast men, trolls, flying creatures, lycanthropes, undead, humanoids, and nomads w/mounts.

 Reception

 Steve Jackson reviewed Foes in The Space Gamer No. 28.
 Jackson commented that "you will probably want it.
 Just don't let it become a crutch.
 A book like this should supplement your imagination, not replace it."